mia-platform/documentation/docs/development_suite/monitoring-dashboard/dev_ops_guide/autoscaling.md

 title:  Autoscaling of services
 sidebar_label: Autoscaling Pods
 ---
-The autoscaling of the services released on the platform both in cloud and on premise is entrusted to the resource of Kubernetes called [Horizontal Pod Autoscaler][hpa].
+The autoscaling of the services released on the platform both on PaaS and on premise is entrusted to the resource of Kubernetes called [Horizontal Pod Autoscaler][hpa].
 This resource uses the metrics collected by Kubernetes itself to evaluate the need for instantiation new pods to divide the work up to a maximum set.